 How do I pay when I board?

-On CATS buses, look for the farebox, located by the bus operator.
+If you prefer to pay cash, or have a paper pass, look for the farebox located by the bus operator.
 It accepts passes, bills and coins (exact change only please).

 Where do I find a printed schedule?

 If you're looking online, scroll through our Schedules & Maps.
 Each route includes a link to download the map PDF.
-If you prefer a hard copy, check on board for individual route maps.
+If you prefer a hard copy, individual route maps can be requested at the terminal.

 How do I find the best route for my trip?